Dropping Networks for Transfer Learning: Results

-Table \ref{tab:few_shot_results} shows a comparison of the baseline transfer methods.
-The first approach is straightforward hard parameter transfer the results from transferring parameters from the \textit{Dropping} network trained with the output shown in Equation \ref{eq:dual_opt}.
-The ensemble consists of 10 smaller network on $\mathcal{T}_{t}$ with a dropout rate $p_{d} = 0.5$.
-In the case with $S+Q$ (ie. SNLI + Question Matching) and $M+Q$, 20 ensembles are transferred, 10 from each model.
-The QM dataset is not as \say{similar} in nature and in the zero-shot learning setting the model's weights $a_{S}$ and $a_{Q}$ are normalized to 1 (however, this could have been weighted based on a prior belief of how \say{similar} the tasks are).
-Hence, it is unsurprising that QM dataset has reduced the test accuracy given it is further to $\mathcal{T}_{t}$ than $S$ is.
-The second approach displays the baseline few-shot learning performance with fixed parameter transferred from $\mathcal{T}_{t}$ on the lower layer with fine-tuning of the $2^{nd}$ layer.
+The second approach shown in Table \ref{tab:few_shot_results} displays the baseline few-shot learning performance with fixed parameter transferred from $\mathcal{T}_{t}$ on the lower layer with fine-tuning of the $2^{nd}$ layer.
 Here, we ensure that instances from each genre within MNLI are sampled at least 100 times and that the batch of 3\% the original size of the corpus is used (14,000 instances).

 Since SNLI and QM are created from a single source, we did not to impose such a constraint, also using a $3\%$ random sample for testing.
 Therefore, these results and all subsequent results denoted as \textit{Train Acc. \ \%} refers to the training accuracy on the small batches for each respective dataset.
 We see improvements that are made from further tuning on the small $\mathcal{T}_{t}$ batch that are made, particularly on MNLI with a 2.815 percentage point increase in test accuracy.
-For both $S+Q \to M$ and $M+Q \to S$ cases final predictions are made by averaging over the class probability estimates before using CE loss.
+For both SNLI $+$ QM $\to$ MNLI and MNLI $+$ QM $\to$ SNLI cases final predictions are made by averaging over the class probability estimates before using CE loss.